jonchurch/dancong/dev.md

 Okey-dokey, but its not that simple, I want to subscribe the page after the bot is setup, right? lets just POC the call first

+So now I can react to the user selecting a page, lets do something I guess?
+Grab the config I'll need

 -----

 Okay!
 Here we are!